5 Interview Tips For Personal Trainers6 January 2017

 - Ask what the scope there is for progression within the gym/company

 - At the end of the interview you should ask the interviewer how they think you did or if there is anything they are unsure of, this gives you chance to get rid of any doubt the interviewer may have before you leave.

 Here are some questions you may also be asked, it is a good idea to think how you would answer them:

 - Name 3 strengths and 1 weakness, ensure that you can always turn the weakness into a positive.

 - What is your unique selling point?

 - Where do you see yourself in 3 years’ time?

 Overall, this is what you have trained hard for so put your best foot forward!

-If you’re looking for a new role, head over to our Personal Training and Fitness Jobs page, where we’re listing over 700 opportunities with fitness employers throughout the UK!
+If you’re looking for a new role, get in touch as we have over 700 opportunities with fitness employers throughout the UK!